JackSzwergold/md-tooltips-link/README.md

  * allow the user to supply a custom CSS file

 These tooltips just use CSS without any Javascript.

+> Note: I should probably switch this over to using something like the Javascript [tippy](https://atomiks.github.io/tippyjs/) package.
+That would offer better control of the tooltip and allow full HTML within the tooltip.
+This will happen if/when I have the time...

 ## How to use